Being healthy is so much more than NOT eating animal products.

 I’ve found that women who consider fruit a forbidden food tend to binge on highly processed food.
 Denying themselves an apple or an orange just doesn’t make sense if they wind up eating a bag of cookies.
 So if you haven’t been eating fruit, trying having one or two servings a day.
 I’ll bet your cravings for processed sweets will disappear [...]
 Try to eat fruit as it came off the tree or vine, fresh and unprocessed.
 (Lean, Long, & Strong, p.
 273)

 2. They consume 5-10 servings of fresh, raw fruits and vegetables a day.
-Juicing and making smoothies are a great way to get in more fresh fruits and veggies.
+Juicing & making smoothies can be a great (& easy) way to get in more fresh fruits and veggies.

 3. Their diet is very high in fiber (going beyond just the RDA of 25 grams) that come from natural plant sources in food (as opposed to just taking isolated fiber supplements like Metamucil or laxatives) such as cooked or sprouted whole grains and legume.

-6. They severely limit, or completely omit the quantity of animal products, high-fat foods in their diet.
+6. They severely limit, or completely omit the quantity of animal products in their diet.
 If they do eat meat, it’s in small portions, on an infrequent basis (so not with every meal, but rather once a week or once a month, for example), and is usually fish or chicken.
-This makes the diet extremely low in fats (especially saturated fats which typically raise cholesterol) and cholesterol.
+This makes the diet extremely low in animal fats (especially saturated fats which typically raise cholesterol) and cholesterol.

 7. They have a spiritual “path” and are connected to something greater than themselves.
 This is often connected with religious beliefs but is not always synonymous.
 They pray and meditate on a regular basis.